-- 1 Folder Repeat → 1 Track Repeat → OFF - 1 Track Repeat: the current track will be repeated. - 1 Folder Repeat: the current folder will be repeated.
+1 Folder Repeat \rightarrow 1 Track Repeat \rightarrow OFF

+1 Folder Repeat: the current folder will be repeated.

 OFF: No repeat play pattern is applied.
 The indicator on the display will turn off.

 The current play pattern of the USB device is displayed on the screen unless no pattern is applied.